-The ways of correcting and the cure are not promoting and protecting unwholesome matters and also not by punishments.
+The ways of correcting and the cure are not promoting and unwholesome matters also not protecting and by punishments.
 To educate and change people mind.
 Only with proper and right education can solve all these problems.
 Using these philosophies wrongly are not only create problems in politics, economics, media, etc. but it is also spreading into family life and schools.
 Therefore, nowadays, children and youngsters are cannot be taught, trained, and controlled them in the right directions.
 So these nice words are should only be used in good and wholesome matters.